ShawnBer/Cap-5415-Object-Detection-in-Videos/README.md

 In both of these .py files they have the same initialization steps in order to get them working.
 Steps:
-1. First thing is make sure that you have the correct file pathing of one of our training runs from yolo set in **line 8 for VideoObjectDetection.py** and in **line 88 for VideObjectDetection_Tracking.py**
+1. First thing is make sure that you have the correct file pathing of one of our training runs from yolo set in **line 11 for VideoObjectDetection.py** and in **line 102 for VideObjectDetection_Tracking.py**
-(for example: 'runs/detect/Sixth_Train/weights/best.pt')
+(for example: model_path = (script_dir / "runs" / "detect" / "Sixth_Train" / "weights" / "best.pt"), for 'runs/detect/Sixth_Train/weights/best.pt')
 2. Second thing is to put a video you want to test from virat within the folder pathing, **Videos/Original/**.
-And then in **line 11 for VideoObjectDetection.py** and in **line 92 for VideObjectDetection_Tracking.py** update the line to reflect the name of the video you uploaded
+And then in **line 15 for VideoObjectDetection.py** and in **line 106 for VideObjectDetection_Tracking.py** update the line to reflect the name of the video you uploaded
-(for example: 'Videos/Original/VIRAT_S_010001_09_000921_000952.mp4')
+(for example: for a video within this path, 'Videos/Original/VIRAT_S_010001_09_000921_000952.mp4', you would set video_path to, video_path = script_dir / "Videos" / "Original" / "VIRAT_S_010001_09_000921_000952.mp4" )
-3. Third thing is that you should change the last part of the output path in **line 14 for VideoObjectDetection.py** and in **line 95 for VideObjectDetection_Tracking.py** between different videos if you don't want the outupts to overwrite eachother, 'Videos/Model_Output/some_name.mp4'
+3. Third thing is that you should change the last part of the output path in **line 18 for VideoObjectDetection.py** and in **line 108 for VideObjectDetection_Tracking.py** between different videos if you don't want the outupts to overwrite eachother, for path of 'Videos/Model_Output/some_name.mp4, you would do, output_path = script_dir / "Videos" / "Model_Output" / "some_name.mp4"
 4. Once those three things have been checked you can simply run either .py file and you should have a window pop up that displays the inferences as they are happening
 5. Finally, you can either press 'q' or wait for the video to fully finish to see a saved version of the inferences video in 'Videos/Model_Output/whatever_you_named_it.mp4'